Updated: February 16, 2022

 First, stop worrying about who is real or fake.
 Focus on learning the premium lessons and applying them.

 Remember that all financial advice should be taken with a grain of salt, regardless of the source.
-Because these financial experts don’t really know you, so their tips might not necessarily be the best strategy for you.
+Because these financial experts don’t really know you, their tips might not necessarily be the best strategy for you.

 Each of us is in our own unique financial situation.
 That’s why you need to learn how to think for yourself, especially with your finances.